voxelmorph/voxelmorph/README.md

 # Unified Segmentation

-Building on VoxelMorph, we recently published a method on deep learning methods for unsupervised segmentation that makes use of voxelmorph infrastructure.
+We recently published a method on deep learning methods for unsupervised segmentation that makes use of voxelmorph infrastructure.
 We provide the atlases used during training.
 Example usage:

 ```
 python train_unsupervised_segmentation.py /path/to/your/volume/data/